-This is a training-phase module that learns topic-distributions from each document (and thereby learns the word-distribution for each topic) in the train-corpus.
-We use Latent Dirichlet Allocation (LDA) (Section~\ref{ldamodel}) based topic modeling for our purpose.
-It is to be noted that an LDA-based topic model is more accurate when trained over a fixed domain that has a particular vocabulary pattern (i.e.~domain-specific linguistic variations and jargon).
+This is a training-phase module that learns topic-distributions from each document (and thereby learns the word-distribution for each topic) in the training corpus.
+We use latent Dirichlet allocation (LDA) (Section~\ref{ldamodel}) based topic modeling for our purpose.
+It is to be noted that an LDA-based topic model is more accurate when trained over a fixed domain that has a particular vocabulary pattern i.e.~domain-specific linguistic variations and jargon.
 For instance, a topic model trained over documents from the area of computer science cannot be used to accurately generate topic distributions of documents containing travel blogs.
-However, it might be able to perform relatively better in related fields such as electrical engineering or statistics or mathematics.
+However, it might be able to perform relatively better in related fields such as electrical engineering, statistics or mathematics.

-The Topic-Model Learner first performs text pre-processing on the train-corpus which includes tokenization, lemmatization, and stop-word removal.
-This pre-processing ensures that the LDA model is trained over a condensed natural language text devoid of words which add little or no semantic value to any document.
-All the pre-processing tasks are done using Spacy\footnote{https://spacy.io/}.
-The train-corpus documents are then passed through Gensim's\footnote{https://radimrehurek.com/gensim/} implementation of LDA to learn topic-distributions for the documents.
+The Topic-Model Learner first performs text pre-processing on the training corpus which includes tokenization, lemmatization, and stop-word removal.
+This pre-processing ensures that the LDA model is trained over a condensed natural language text devoid of words which add little or no semantic value to the documents.

+All the pre-processing tasks are done using Spacy\footnote{https://spacy.io/} and Gensim's~\cite{rehurek_lrec} implementation of LDA is used for learning the topic-distributions for the documents.

 This module also creates an inverted topic-word distribution index that maps each word of the vocabulary to topics, along with the probability of that word in the corresponding topic.
 Its utility is explained in the section below.